PUSH-PULL-LEGS SPLIT: PUSH WORKOUT

 - A PPL split is a Pull, Push, and Legs training plan that can be performed six days in a row, repeating the three-day split followed by a rest day.

 - The other way to perform a PPL split is take a rest day after the first three workouts.
 After that rest day, you would perform another three days and then rest once again.
 This asynchronous split causes unpredictable rest days, but allows for more muscle recovery time which leads to overall better muscle gains.

-- This Push Day Workout is focused on starting off with heavier compound movements and upper body push exercises, then moving to higher-rep exercises that target the chest, shoulders, and triceps.
+- This Push Day Workout routine is focused on starting off with heavier compound movements and upper body push exercises, then moving to higher-rep exercises that target the chest, shoulders, and tricep muscles.

 - You’ll finish each Push Workout with a corrective exercise.

-- Utilizing both of these workouts will serve as your Push Workout in the PPL Workout split.
-Alternate these two workouts whenever the Push Day of the PPL split shows up on the calendar.
+- Utilizing both of these training routines will serve as your Push Workout in the PPL Workout split.
+Alternate these two training routines whenever the Push Day of the PPL split shows up on the calendar.

 - Remember to select weight that will allow for failure in the prescribed rep ranges, aiming to add more weight each time the workout appears.

 - Above all, if you train hard, you better be just as dedicated to your recovery.
 Sleep for no less than 7 hours each night, eat protein-focused whole foods, and take the rest day we discussed.